loda-lang/loda-programs/programs/oeis/list3.md

 * [A313116](http://oeis.org/A313116) ([L17 program](313/A313116.asm)): Coordination sequence Gal.5.116.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313117](http://oeis.org/A313117) ([L24 program](313/A313117.asm)): Coordination sequence Gal.6.134.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313280](http://oeis.org/A313280) ([L11 program](313/A313280.asm)): Coordination sequence Gal.3.15.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A313289](http://oeis.org/A313289) ([L84 program](313/A313289.asm)): Coordination sequence Gal.4.55.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313474](http://oeis.org/A313474) ([L26 program](313/A313474.asm)): Coordination sequence Gal.6.118.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313475](http://oeis.org/A313475) ([L24 program](313/A313475.asm)): Coordination sequence Gal.6.119.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313476](http://oeis.org/A313476) ([L23 program](313/A313476.asm)): Coordination sequence Gal.5.53.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.